 If you’re scanning real estate websites, you’ve likely noticed homes listed as foreclosures or bank-owned properties.
 Sometimes the prices on these homes can seem like a dream come true, but should you really consider buying a foreclosed home?

 Buying a house in foreclosure might seem like a smart way to jump into the real estate market for cheap, but buying a foreclosed home could come with some serious pitfalls.
-Here’s some things to know around buying a foreclosed home.
+Here are some things to know about buying a foreclosed home.

 What is Foreclosure?